VRHIKKY/VketCloudSDK_Documents/docs/WorldMakingGuide/CloseCanvas.en.md

-# Implementing a Feature to Close a Dialog When Clicking (Tapping) Outside the Canvas
+# Implementing a Feature to Close a Dialog When Click(Tap) Outside the Canvas

 ## Overview